FlowFuse/website/src/handbook/development/releases/planning.md

 We label some items as `headline`.
 These are items we want to highlight in the release announcement material and should clearly describe the value they bring to our users.

+#### Effort Estimation
+To more accurately understand which tasks can be scheduled without overloading our team, everyone conducts an initial, high-level analysis when creating an issue to assign weight estimates.
+We recognize that these estimates might not be precise.
+If the person who creates an issue cannot provide an estimate, any FlowForge team member is welcome to contribute one.

+If a developer, who is an expert in a field, wants to change an estimation, they are encouraged to do so immediately.
+There is no blame for "wrong" estimation; we all have to work together to achieve good planning.
+It is better to have a rough estimation than no estimation at all.
+The final decision on estimations in general lies with the CTO.

+If a larger number of not estimated tasks need to be estimated, e.g. for a complex epic, the CTO and PM can initiate a [Planning Poker](https://en.wikipedia.org/wiki/Planning_poker) session.

+There are two crucial elements to consider when determining an issue's weight: the scope of the work and its complexity.
+The amount of work pertains to the anticipated extent of modifications to the codebase.
+A minor adjustment might only require a single alteration in a single file, whereas a more extensive modification could necessitate multiple alterations across numerous files and sections of our codebase.
+Complexity can be divided into two components in practice: the degree to which the problem is understood and the expected level of problem-solving challenges.

+See [labels section](https://flowforge.com/handbook/development/packaging/#labels) for sizing options.

+Epics do not necessarily need an estimation, as long as all subissues have estimations, Epics are the sum of all subtasks, as a result, it is possible to handle epics larger than XXL.

 ### Project Boards